Skip to main content

 About Battlestar Galactica: Scattered Hopes

 Battlestar Galactica: Scattered Hopes is a single player survival management game with a science fiction theme.
 It was developed by Alt Shift and was released on May 11, 2026.
-It received mostly positive reviews from players.
+It received mostly positive reviews from both critics and players.

 In Battlestar Galactica: Scattered Hopes, take command of a fleet escaping the annihilation of the Twelve Colonies.
 Manage crises on board as you prepare for the next encounter with the Cylon Fleet.
 Times are dire, and hard choices must be made.
 Your only hope: rejoin the Battlestar Galactica.